 What is your best advice on how to get visitors?

 Network.
 Network.
 Network.
 Relationships are key.
-Start out by helping other bloggers and most of them will be happy to return the favor by sharing your articles, commenting on your blog or offering guest posts on their site.
+Start out by helping other bloggers and most of them will be happy to return the favor by sharing your articles, commenting or offering guest posts on their site.
 Guest posts are a great way to get your content in front of a different audience.

 It’s also important to stick with it, even through the tough times.
 Keep putting out great content while sharing it through all of your social media channels and eventually the readers will come.